-Dr. Labow has been employed at Mount Sinai Health System since 2004.
-As founder and director of its HIPEC program, Dr. Labow has performed hundreds of life-saving chemotherapy procedures.
+He joined the team at Nuvance Health Praxair Cancer Center in Danbury, Connecticut, in March 2023.
+Previously, Dr. Labow spent nearly 20 years with Mount Sinai Health System in New York City.
+As founder and director of its HIPEC program, he performed hundreds of life-saving chemotherapy procedures.

 HIPEC is a procedure that combines cytoreductive surgery with heated chemotherapy to remove mesothelioma tumors from the abdominal lining.

-After a tumor has been removed, the organs and tissues potentially affected by cancer cells are bathed in a warmed chemotherapy solution.
+After removing a tumor, the organs and tissues potentially affected by cancer cells are bathed in a warmed chemotherapy solution.
 Infected areas of the body are directly targeted by the medical solution, which is then absorbed by the body.

 Dr. Labow’s Career Highlights